lawlist/countdown-timer/README.md

 This is an example of a countdown timer that sets the `package-user-dir` and loads the corresponding user customization file.
+The user is presented with a few choices, e.g., option 1, 2 or 3.
+If the user makes no selection within the allotted countdown time, then nothing will happen except a message stating so.

 1. Backup any existing `.emacs` file in your home directory; e.g., rename it to something like `.emacs_original`.